 How blogging changed my life?
 Hey everyone, I hope you are well.
-In today’s post, I want to share my reflection on my experience in the blogging world and how it has changed my life.
+I want to share my reflection on my experience in the blogging world and how it has changed my life in today’s post.
 I hope you enjoy it and be inspired to start your journey too.

-When I was in college in 2017, one of the task in our communication class was to write an article about a particular subject and publish it in any form of publication.
-That could be creating a website, a newspaper article, radio podcast, the list goes on.
-Due to having an experience with web design, I immediately know what I was going to do with mine.
+When I was in college in 2017, one of our communication class tasks was to write an article about a particular subject and publish it in any form of publication.
+That could be creating a website, a newspaper article, a radio podcast, and the list goes on.
+Due to having experience with web design, I immediately know what I would do with mine.

-My lecturer introduced us to WIX and demonstrate how it works, etc. I really enjoyed how easy it was to set up a website., without hiring or doing any special coding with the XHTML.
-I was stuck on to the topic and within 1 week, I had created and completed the task in a whole new a website and I was very proud of myself.
+My lecturer introduced us to WIX and demonstrate how it works, etc. I enjoyed how easy it was to set up a website without hiring or doing any special coding with the XHTML.
+I was stuck on the topic, and within one week, I had created and completed the task in a whole new website, and I was very proud of myself.

-Despite having successfully passed the course that year, web design and blogging were stuck in my mind.
-It wasn’t until I was encouraged by a very good friend who encouraged me to start a blog.
-Little did he knew that I would take his encouragement seriously and actually went on Wix to create a blog.
-He was so surprised and pleased when I told him, he advised me to keep it up, something good might come out of it.
+Despite having successfully passed the course that year, I was stuck in web design and blogging in my mind.
+It wasn’t until I was encouraged by a good friend who encouraged me to start a blog.
+Little did he knew that I would take his encouragement seriously and went on Wix to create a blog.
+He was so surprised and pleased when I told him, and he advised me to keep it up; something good might come out of it.

 Taking Blogging Seriously

-I was with WIX for a little less than a year, say 6 months max.
-I enjoyed how easy it was to write a post and publish it social media.
-However, I felt like if I am going to take blogging seriously then I need to learn more about the industry.
+I was with WIX for a little less than a year, say six months max.
+I enjoyed how easy it was to write a post and publish it on social media.
+However, if I am going to take blogging seriously, I need to learn more about the industry.

 So here I was, browsing through Facebook and google about Blogging.
 I stumbled on to a Facebook Group called Becoming A Blogger.
 A blogging group run by Cate Rosales from Sweet and Simple Life.
-Y’all should check her out, she is amazing.
+You all should check her out.
+She is amazing.

-From there on, I was open to different opportunities such as blogging groups, posts ideas, monetizing, branding, etc. Everything kicked off from there pretty much.
+From there on, I was open to different opportunities such as blogging groups, posts ideas, monetising, branding, etc. Everything kicked off from there, pretty much.
 I moved my blog from Wix to WordPress through Siteground, set up my social media pages, set up a YouTube channel and joined AWIN.

 In The Past Year

-Despite setting up the blog in 2017, I feel my blog did not really kick off until 2019.
+Despite setting up the blog in 2017, I feel my blog did not kick off until 2019.
 This year, I have been blessed with many positives opportunities and growth through my blog.
 I have been able to connect with other bloggers and even made some friends with them.
-I have been contacted by some companies for some work through my blog.
-However, I have not made much this year but the fact that the blog has made some networking with companies, and my readers enjoy the topics I share about, makes me feel encouraged and proud.
-Just to mention that LIFE WITH SONIA has been rated number 27 among the Top 100 Scotland Blogs on Feedspot.
+Some companies have contacted me for some work through my blog.
+However, I have not made much this year, but the blog has done some networking with companies, and my readers enjoy the topics I share, making me feel encouraged and proud.
+To mention that LIFE WITH SONIA has been rated number 27 among the Top 100 Scotland Blogs on Feedspot.

 How Blogging Changed My Life?

-When I was a teenager, at school I was bullied, the only thing that kept me going was a ‘Journal’.
+When I was a teenager at school, I was bullied.
+The only thing that kept me going was a ‘Journal’.
 In this journal, I made it become my best friend/guardian angel.
-I wrote everything about how I felt, from being bullied to the teachers, my friends and the boy I had a crush on.
-It made me feel better because it was my words where I say things as I like to say it and no one judged me for it.
+I wrote everything about how I felt, from being bullied to the teachers, friends, and boy I had a crush on.
+It made me feel better because it was my words where I say things as I like to tell them, and no one judged me for it.

-Blogging gave me peace to know that people are enjoying my topics and they can relate too.
+Blogging gave me peace to know that people are enjoying my topics, and they can relate too.
 Up until adult life, I used a journal.
-When I became an adult I stopped because I was told that as an adult you’re expected to be strong and just be grown-up about every issue you may have.
+When I became an adult, I stopped because my friends told me that you’re expected to be strong and be grown-up about every issue you may have as an adult.

-I feel this is wrong because at the end of the day we are human.
-We have a right to feel a certain way about certain things no matter how little the issue may be.
+I feel this doesn’t seem right because we are human at the end of the day.
+We have a right to feel a certain way about certain things, no matter how minor the issue may be.
 Blogging has given me a space to express my feelings, just like the teenage journal did.
 I am also open to new topics and learning new things about Life as I go.